hdShang/arxiv-daily/docs/cs-LG/2025-05-20/papers/250514669v3-quartet-native-fp4-training-can-be-optimal-for-large-language-models.md

 ---
 layout: default
-title: Quartet: Native FP4 Training Can Be Optimal for Large Language Models
+title: "Quartet: Native FP4 Training Can Be Optimal for Large Language Models"
 ---

 # Quartet: Native FP4 Training Can Be Optimal for Large Language Models